-The TIBCO StreamBase® Adapter for Thomson Reuters Enterprise Platform for Real-Time contribution (formerly known as the Thomson Reuters RMDS Contribution Adapter) allows a StreamBase application to contribute market data via off-stream OMM POST messages to a Reuters Posting Provider.
+The TIBCO StreamBase® Adapter for Thomson Reuters Enterprise Platform for Real-Time Contribution (the TREP-RT Contribution Adapter) allows a StreamBase application to contribute market data via off-stream OMM POST messages to a Reuters Posting Provider.
 Contributed data is then typically published to Reuters subscribers.
 The Thomson Reuters TREP-RT Contribution Adapter is an embedded adapter that is represented as an icon on the canvas and runs in the same process as the StreamBase application.

 This adapter supports the Reuters MarketPrice message model, which consists of a flat set of key/value pairs.
 The adapter sends a MarketPrice POST message for each tuple received on its input port.

 This adapter contains two output ports to convey status and acknowledgements to posted messages.
 Status tuples are emitted in response to import events such as logging in to a Posting Provider, dictionary (down)loads, and rejected contribution tuples.

 The adapter is configured through a collection of properties set in the adapter's Properties view within StreamBase Studio.
 Properties specify, among other things, the default Reuters service name, the RFA session name, an optional RFA configuration file, whether to download dictionaries from the Posting Provider applications, and the names of the local files when not downloading.